 Monterey Park: 2707 Catalina Blvd.
 NE (northeast corner only)

 Prairie Winds Park: 223 Castleridge Blvd.
-NE (north side of hill)
+NE (north side of the hill)

 Rundle – dry pond: 4120 Rundlethorn Dr. NE (behind Rundle Elementary School)